omeatai/Personal2/src-python-django-flask-sql/django/07-Udemy-React-Django-Practical.md

 # #END</details>

 <details>
 <summary>16.
-Setup URL and View for User Model CRUD - CREATE, READ, RETRIEVE, UPDATE AND DESTROY using Generic Views </summary>
+Setup URL and View for User Model - CREATE, READ, RETRIEVE, UPDATE AND DESTROY using Generic Views </summary>

-# Setup URL and View for User Model CRUD - CREATE, READ, RETRIEVE, UPDATE AND DESTROY using Generic Views
+# Setup URL and View for User Model - CREATE, READ, RETRIEVE, UPDATE AND DESTROY using Generic Views

 ```py